“I am not ready to retire just yet.”

 - Plan: Create a business plan and track your progress at regular intervals by using metrics to determine if you’re meeting your goals.
 Revise the business plan as part of the planning cycle; treat it as a living document.

 - Monitor: Have a valuation performed in order to understand the current value of your practice and gain awareness of the drivers that determine its value, and obtain an updated valuation annually.
 Consider participating in LPL Financial’s Valuation Consulting Program.
-Contact the Strategic Business Solutions team for more details.
+Contact the Advisor Financial Solutions team for more details.

 - Create: Take time to consider how you envision exiting the business, and form a strategy.
 Discuss this openly with important stakeholders such as your business partner(s) or spouse in order to create an exit strategy that will satisfy your goals while maximizing or at least preserving the value you’ll receive upon the sale of your practice.